 Researchers from the University Medical Center Groningen and the Maastricht University Medical Center found that at least half of common drugs affect the microbiome in a big, bad way.

 Researchers took fecal samples from 1,883 people to examine the effect of 41 commonly used categories of drugs.
 They found that many of these drugs increased the number of harmful bacteria in the microbiome.
 Some also contributed to antibiotic resistance.
-Here were four of the worst offenders:
+Here are four of the worst offenders:

 - Proton pump inhibitors (PPIs) used to treat acid reflux